janaagaard75/azure-functions-typescript/README.md

 - Protect the master branch?
 This can only be done once the project has become public.
 - Rollup?
 Remember to add both Day.js and something else.
 - Pre-commit for Prettier?
 See <https://prettier.io/docs/en/precommit.html>.

+## Documentation

+- Remember `sourceMap: true` in `tsconfig.json`.
+- A note about the recommended extensions.
+- Something about setting up Azure?